Gruža (region): Characteristics

 The region is very fertile and thus almost exclusively an agricultural area.
 Even though populated by many villages (58 or 61 settlements), they all have small population and are increasingly depopulating, despite the land's fertility.
 In the Knić section, population fell from 28,380 in 1948 (69 inhabitants per km^{2}) to 11,729 in 2022 (28 inhabitants per km^{2}), as previously well developed industries in the nearby towns of Gornji Milanovac, Kraljevo and Kragujevac constantly attracted the manpower from the Gruža region (for example, the density of population in the neighboring Lepenica region, where the city of Kragujevac is located, peaked at 215 inhabitants per km^{2} in 2011.

 The settlements are mostly dispersed, and the center of the region is the municipal seat of Knić, located 4 km west from the Gruža river.
 The Gruža river valley in the center of the region is the route for the regional Kragujevac-Kraljevo road and railway, which, with the additional road connection to Gornji Milanovac, makes the region generally well connected to the other parts of Serbia.

+History

+In the late Ottoman period, Lower Gruža and Upper Gruža were knežina (Christian self-governing village groups) belonging to the Kragujevac nahiya.

+During the First Serbian Uprising (1804–13), the Gruža area was organized into a knežina (administrative unit) of Revolutionary Serbia, belonging to the Kragujevac nahija.
+The Kragujevac nahiya had included three or four knežina (Christian self-governing village groups) prior to 1804, the Lower Gruža, the Upper Gruža, Lepenica, and Jasenica; with the uprising, the Gruža knežina was organized as one.

+During Koča's Frontier (1788–91) and First Uprising, Gruža was settled by Serbs from neighbouring pashaliks.
+During the uprising, the Gruža men (Gružani) were known as brave and reliable fighters, and a Gruža detachment acted as bodyguards to supreme commander Karađorđe.
+Gruža joined Hadži-Prodan's rebellion and the Second Uprising.

+Among the most notable participants in the Serbian Revolution that hailed from Gruža are: